Are you considering a career in engineering but not sure where to start?

 What does an engineer do?

-An engineer is a person who designs and builds complex products, machines, systems, or structures.
-At its core, engineering is problem solving by using science, maths and technology to figure out the best way to create new things or to improve a product.
+An engineer is someone who designs, builds, tests, and improves complex products, machines, systems, or structures.
+At its core, engineering is about problem solving, using science, maths, and technology to find practical solutions to real-world challenges.

 What engineering roles are there?